Spring 2016 Applications

 International Protection of Human Rights

 The Human Rights course seeks to provide students with a thorough understanding of international human rights law and practice.
 We will trace the historical and conceptual evolution of human rights norms, considering civil and political and economic and social rights and will discuss both universal as well as regional developments.
-By detailed consideration of real cases, we will analyse key rights and enquire into current challenges to their protection arising in diverse contexts – from the home to the fight against international terrorism.
+By detailed consideration of real cases, we will analyze key rights and enquire into current challenges to their protection arising in diverse contexts – from the home to the fight against international terrorism.
 The international human rights infrastructure and mechanisms of enforcement will be discussed, including the role and impact of litigation in rights protection.
 The interrelationship between human rights and other areas of international law and practice covered in the course, notably IHL and ICL, will also be explored.
 The course is intended to combine in-depth analysis of the scope and nature of rights with an emphasis on the practical application of the law and challenges arising.

 A picturesque Dutch town, Leiden is located in the center of the Amsterdam, Rotterdam, Hague urban triangle.
 With a fascinating blend of old and modern architecture, the inner city is largely unchanged over the last two centuries, containing some 1200 buildings of historic interest, many located alongside the town's picturesque canals.
 In the center of the tulip growing district, its canals, parks and gardens are regularly enjoyed by its residents through morning, midafternoon and evening strolls.